Among Vultures

-Among Vultures (German: Unter Geiern) is a 1964 Western film directed by Alfred Vohrer and starring Stewart Granger, Pierre Brice, Elke Sommer and Götz George.
+Among Vultures (German: Unter Geiern) is a 1964 Red Western film directed by Alfred Vohrer and starring Stewart Granger, Pierre Brice, Elke Sommer and Götz George.
 It was also released as Frontier Hellcat.

 The film was a co-production between West Germany, France, Italy and Yugoslavia.
 It was shot at the Spandau Studios in Berlin and on location in Yugoslavia, particularly in Croatia.
 The film's sets were designed by the art director Vladimir Tadej.
 The story is based on the eponymous novel by Karl May.